Tondaiman: Aranthangi Tondaimans

 The Aranthangi Tondaimans ruled Aranthangi from the 15th to the 18th centuries in southern Tamil Nadu.
+The Aranthangi Tondaimans belonged to the Kallar community.
 There are references to the Aranthangi Tondaimans in temple inscriptions at Avudayarkovil, Alapiranthan, Palaiyavanam, Pillaivayal, Aranthangi, Kovilur, Paramandur, Palankarai, Piranmalai, Thiruvarankulam and Kurumbur.
-Similarly, the Aranthangi Tondaimans were an independent line of chieftains ruling from Aranthangi; they flourished about 200 years before the rule of the Thondaman dynasty of Pudukottai (which began about 1640).
+Similarly, the Aranthangi Tondaimans were an independent line of chieftains ruling from Aranthangi.
+They flourished about 200 years before the rule of the Thondaman dynasty of Pudukottai (which began around 1640).

-The Aranthangi Tondaimans were the chief patrons of the Avudayarkovil temple, and liberally donated to its maintenance (as indicated by copper plates in the possession of the Tiruvavaduthurai Adheenam).
+The Aranthangi Tondaimans were the chief patrons of the Avudayarkovil temple, and regularly donated to its maintenance (as indicated by copper plates in the possession of the Tiruvavaduthurai Adheenam).
 They donated land to the Tiruvarur, Rameswaram, Kanchipuram and Benares temples.
 About 25 copper plates indicating grants from the Aranthangi Tondaimans have been recorded so far; 16 are in the Thiruvavaduthurai Adheenam.Their direct descendants were the Palayavanam Zamin "Vanangamudi Pandarathar".
 The Thondaiman kings of the Pudukkottai principality who came to power in the 17th century were their descendants.

 Pudukottai Tondaimans

 Thondaiman King in his Durbar, Pudukkottai, 1858.

 The Thondaimans are chieftains who ruled the region in and around Pudukottai from the 17th to 20th century.
+The Aranthangi Tondaimans belonged to the Kallar community.
 The Pudukkottai Thondaiman dynasty was founded by Raghunatha Thondaiman, the brother-in-law of the then Raja of Ramnad, RaghunathaKilavan Setupati.
 The Pudukottai Samasthanam was under Thondaiman dynasty for one year even after Indian Independence.
 The Thondaiman dynasty had a special Valari regiment.